Choosing The Right Trustee For Your Louisiana Trust

 Setting up a trust is one of the smartest ways to protect assets and plan for the future.
-But a trust is only as strong as the person managing it.
-That’s where the trustee comes in.

 Choosing the right trustee is a significant decision, particularly in Louisiana, where unique legal traditions such as community property and forced heirship can complicate matters.
 At Losavio & DeJean, LLC, we’ve seen firsthand how a well-chosen trustee can make or break a trust.
 Here’s what you need to know.